Towns

 About Mon Forest Towns

 With almost one million acres, ten WV counties, and more than four hours of travel from top to bottom, the Monongahela National Forest touches not only our pilot towns but dozens more communities.
+What began as a dream in 2017 has grown into a collaborative mission to bring sustainable economic development to West Virginia’s hidden gems, improving the quality of life for residents and tourists alike.

 To learn more about the Mon Forest Towns recreation economy development process, visit – https://publicinterestdesign.wvu.edu/mon-forest-towns/process